 6 min read

 If you want to unlock money that's tied up in your home in later life, you could remortgage to raise capital or free up some cash through equity release.

 Homeowners who have an existing mortgage could choose to remortgage to raise capital.
-This means arranging a new mortgage deal that is larger (or over a long term) than your existing mortgage.
+This means arranging a new mortgage deal that is larger (or over a longer term) than your existing mortgage.

 Choosing equity release to access some of the cash tied up in your home is another option.
 Equity release is a loan secured against the value of your home that's repaid once you pass away or move into long-term care.